ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ## Problem Statement

-There is a requirement to `@mention` a user in `nimble-rich-text-editor` and notify them through an email in comments feature.
+There is a requirement to `@mention` a user in `nimble-rich-text-editor` and notify them through an email in the comments feature.
 Once the user is mentioned in the editor, it should be loaded back to the viewer with the special formatting text in the `nimble-rich-text-viewer`.

 ### Out of Scope of this Spec

-1. Notifying the mentioned users through an email in comments feature is part of the backend services
+1. Notifying the mentioned users through an email in the comments feature is part of the backend services
-2. Adding a "Load More" or "Search Server" button to dynamically load more data in the `@mention` dropdown in editor.
+2. Adding a "Load More" or "Search Server" button to dynamically load more data in the `@mention` dropdown in the editor.
-3. Show a tooltip having more details of the user like email, profile information on clicking the mentioned users in the viewer.
+3. Show a tooltip having more details of the user like email, and profile information on clicking the mentioned users in the viewer.

 ## Links To Relevant Work Items and Reference Material